LNPopupController

 Interaction Gesture Recognizer

-When opening the popup, the system queries the viewForPopupInteractionGestureRecognizer property of the popup content view controller to determine to which view to add the interaction gesture recognizer.
-By default, the property returns the controller’s root view.
+When opening the popup, the system queries the viewForPopupInteractionGestureRecognizer property of the popup content view controller to determine which view to add the interaction gesture recognizer.
+By default, the property returns the content controller’s root view.
 Override the property’s getter to change this behavior.

 [!CAUTION]